bitcoin-api/bitcoin-api/README.md

 to send bitcoin to the desired address.

 **Upcoming Features:**
-* refunding for unused fee, if the actual fee used is less than the current fee estimate, you will be refunded for whatever fee is not used while performing a withdraw
+* refunding unused fee: If the actual fee demanded by the bitcoin network is less than the current fee estimate, whatever fee is not used while performing a withdraw will be refunded.
+Currently any "extra" fee is not refunded.
 * the ability to subtract the fee from the withdraw amount

 ### /withdraws